 Regulation 11 – health surveillance.

 Just because there is an exposure does not mean to say that you will always require health surveillance.
 That is to say, if COSHH assessments show that control measures will prevent the adverse effects, then health surveillance will help gain very little.
-However, if this confidence declines, the need for health surveillance will become more important.
+However, if this confidence declines, the need for health surveillance will become more critical.
 The level of health surveillance can vary from simple record-keeping to the full participation of doctors in planned surveillance regimes.

 Regulation 12 – provision of information, instruction, and training.